christy-pdx/pdxdao-docs/docs/source/mission.rst

-What is PDX DAO About?
+About PDX DAO
 =====

-.. _Mission:
+.. _About:

-Mission
+Manifesto
 ------------

-This is the mission statement of PDX DAO.
+This is the PDX DAO manifesto.

-Vision
+Values
 ----------------

-This is the vision of PDX DAO.
+These are the values of PDX DAO.